 The tech sector has become a poster child for lack of diversity and inclusion.
-As our current education system fails to properly prepare students -- particularly those from under-resourced schools -- for careers in tech, the problem will persist.
-Enter ScriptEd, a program bringing tuition-free computer programming courses to underserved high schools in tech hubs.
+As our current education system fails to properly prepare students—particularly those from under-resourced schools—for careers in tech, the problem will persist.
+Enter Code Nation, a program bringing tuition-free computer programming courses to underserved high schools in tech hubs.

-With courses taught by a volunteer corps of over 200 software developers, ScriptEd’s programs include technical training, professional role models, paid engineering internships, and ongoing professional development.
-ScriptEd students establish direct connections to the tech industry and go on to secure well-paid computing jobs and take control of their economic futures.
+With courses taught by a volunteer corps of over 200 software developers, Code Nation's programs include technical training, professional role models, paid engineering internships, and ongoing professional development.
+Code Nation students establish direct connections to the tech industry and go on to secure well-paid computing jobs and take control of their economic futures.

 - 84 percent of parents believe computer science is as important to students’ success as core subjects like math and English.